kalyak/Minesweeper/post-mortem.md

 1. **What in my process and approach to this project went well that I would repeat next time?**
 - Thinking through the potential problem areas and running the steps through in my head and on paper in sudo code before starting the code.
-- Breaking up the code into a new function once I see that the code is getting repetitive or going into a long sub function instead of continuong it all in one long function and figuring out how to refactor it later.
+- Breaking up the code into a new function once I see that the code is getting repetitive or going into a long sub function instead of continuing it all in one long function and figuring out how to refactor it later.

 ---